Chaos, coherence and turbulence: The rest of turbulence

 \subsection{Junk turbulence}

 \la{sec:junk}

 The example of the river raises the question of whether the turbulence regeneration cycle that we have described above is complete, or whether we should also look outside the catalog of known shear-driven instabilities.
 There are numerous examples in other branches of science in which an apparently useless part of the system turns out to have a crucial role.
-The best known example is `junk DNA', which was considered for a long time to be unrelated to genetics because it does not appear to code a protein, but was eventually found to have a variety of functions, although different from those of classical genes \cite{junk:14}.
+The best known example is `junk DNA', which was considered for a long time to be unrelated to genetics because it does not appear to code a protein, but which was eventually found to have a variety of functions, although different from those of classical genes \cite{junk:14}.

 It is natural to wonder whether something similar may be happening in turbulence, and whether we are missing important flow elements because they are unrelated to the energy-momentum or vorticity tensors that we usually observe.
-The situation is somewhat different from genetics, where everything in the cell has been subject to natural selection for untold years, and anything useless tends to be deleted.
+The situation is somewhat different from genetics, where everything in the cell has been subject to natural selection for untold years, which tends to delete useless features.
 The recent success of automatic prediction of protein folding patterns is apparently not due to an exhaustive search over all possibilities, but to the exploitation of the relatively few patterns present in nature \cite{AlphaFold3}.

 However, there is no obvious selection mechanism to delete useless parts of a turbulent flow, and it is possible that most of what we have not identified as important by now is really unrelated to the turbulence generation mechanism.
 In fact, there are indications that this may be the case.
 As a first example, bursts were originally identified as intense regions of the tangential Reynolds stress, which is a momentum flux.
-But the quantity in the momentum equation is not the flux tensor, but its divergence, and an optimum flux can be found with the same divergence but with substantially lower variability \cite{jim16}.
-In this sense, classical sweeps and ejections are largely redundant because they label fluxes that eventually cancel among themselves without an effect on the flow but, when the structures of intense optimum fluxes are computed, they tend to be smoothed versions of Reynolds-stress bursts collocated with them \cite{osawa18}.
+But the quantity in the momentum equation is not the flux tensor, but its divergence, and optimum fluxes can be found with the same divergence but with substantially lower variability \cite{jim16}.
+In this sense, classical sweeps and ejections are largely redundant because they label fluxes that eventually cancel among themselves without affecting the flow but, when the structures of intense optimum fluxes are computed, they tend to be smoothed versions of Reynolds-stress bursts collocated with them \cite{osawa18}.

 The previous example shows that structures identified by one particular intense property persist even after most of their `junk' component is eliminated. \citet{osawa24} took the more direct approach of identifying important flow features by their effects, rather than by their properties.
 They perturbed random regions of the flow and observed the resulting changes after some time.
 The result is again that significant and irrelevant regions are collocated with sweeps and ejections, respectively.